bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 And we define that relationship by the sender puts a public key or a hash of a public key in the output and the person receiving it, when they come to spend it again, they put a signature into the input.
 That goes all the way back to the white paper where Satoshi says, we define an electronic coin as a chain of digital signatures.
 Each owner transfers the coin to the next by digitally signing a hash of the previous transaction on the public key of the next owner and adding these to the end of the coin.
-So Toshi's talking about a chain actually is a bit more complex than that because it's more like a graph because a transaction can have multiple inputs and multiple outputs.
+Satoshi's talking about a chain actually is a bit more complex than that because it's more like a graph because a transaction can have multiple inputs and multiple outputs.
-Right.
 So your transaction has outputs and then when you come to spend those outputs, they become inputs in the next transaction.
 And we define that relationship as one transaction spending the outputs created by the previous transaction as a child-parent relationship.
 So the transaction spending the output is the child and the transaction that's created in the first place is the parent.